ObsidianBlk/Iso3DTest/README.md

-# Iso3DTest
+# Iso 3D Test

-A prototype for an isometric game setup in a 3D environment
+This is a prototype / test project to work out ideas regarding isometric perspective, character style, and control schemes in 3D.

 ## Author
 Bryan "ObsidianBlk" Miller